v55448330/overmind/README.md

 Overmind
 ===========

-__Overmind__ is a integrated centralized continuous delivery server template for __containerized continous delivery__ which running in **vagrant** VM.

-__Overmind__ contains some essential common useful tools and services to help a scrum team start up quickly, most of them are running as a docker container:
+__Overmind__ is a integrated centralized continuous delivery server template which contains some essential common useful tools and services to help a scrum team start up quickly.
+They are started up by [docker-compose](http://docs.docker.com/compose/):

 1. [TaskBoard](https://github.com/kiswa/TaskBoard): A Kanban-inspired app for keeping track of things that need to get done.
 2. [Jenkins](https://jenkins-ci.org/): An extensible open source continuous integration server.